shehzadahmedqureshi/portfolio/README.md

 3. [Café Galilee Website](http://cafe-galilee.com/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages.
 Then i made the website live on Client's host.
 4. [Nicholas Jose Website](http://www.nicholasjose.com.au/): The goal was to develop a website in WordPress but the content should load without page refresh using AJAX.
 I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Wordpress CMS.
 Tools: HTML, CSS, jQuery, Ajax, PHP, WordPress
+5. [BXP](https://web.archive.org/web/20170219165651/http://www.bxpinternational.com.au/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Wordpress CMS.
+The main goal in this project was to use Jquery and PHP image libraries so that users can create their own personalised kits using interface.
-7. [4 Life](https://web.archive.org/web/20120222005048/http://4lifetraining.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
+6. [4 Life](https://web.archive.org/web/20120222005048/http://4lifetraining.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
-8. [Bailey Ladders](https://web.archive.org/web/20120229233712/https://www.baileyladders.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
+7. [Bailey Ladders](https://web.archive.org/web/20120229233712/https://www.baileyladders.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.

 ## Data Science Projects: